 Predicting conversion to wet age-related macular degeneration using deep learning18 May 2020

-We look at the predicting the progression of an eye to the sight-threatening form of AMD within 6 months.
+We look at predicting the progression of an eye to the sight-threatening form of AMD within 6 months.
 We demonstrate a deep learning system that is able to outperform five out of six experts on this task and importantly also overcomes the high interobserver variability from the experts.

 Nature Medicine article